From the dorm to the gym, your guide to exercising in college | CNN Underscored

 Icyzone Workout Tank Top ($21.99; amazon.com)

-These tank tops come as a handy set of three, and are designed with quick-drying fabric that keep you cool and dry while working out wherever you are.
+These tank tops come as a handy set of three, and are designed with quick-drying fabric that keeps you cool and dry while working out wherever you are.

 Adidas Diablo Small Duffel Bag (starting at $19; amazon.com)

-Finding a durable duffle bag for all of your workout needs is important.
-Lucky for you, Adidas has you covered with its lifetime warranty on this one.
+Finding a durable duffel bag for all of your workout needs is important.
+Luckily for you, Adidas has you covered with its lifetime warranty on this one.

 Dorm room

-Lululemon Reversible Mat 5MM (starting at $88; lululemon.com)
+Lululemon Reversible Mat 5mm (starting at $88; lululemon.com)

 Our pick for the best overall yoga mat is a must for your workout regime, no matter where you are.
 Read more about why we believe this reversible mat provides great stabilization for your hands and feet.